CaptainFact/captain-fact-frontend/README.md

 2. `export default MyComponent` : connected component

 Non-connected components exports are there for testing them without the need to be connected to a store.
-If component is always dump, you can export `default` only.
+If component is always dumb, you can export `default` only.

 You might find some exceptions in old components but all new